Skip to Content

 ℹ️

-When exporting variables, regardless of which format you use from the above, Variables Xporter will automatically convert the output to match the conventions or requirements of Tailwind CSS configuration files and CSS variables:
+When exporting variables, regardless of which format you use from the above, Variables Xporter will automatically convert the output to match the conventions or requirements of tailwind.config.js files and CSS variables:

 • CSS variables: uses kebab-case format (e.g., font-size, font-weight)